-When loose vaginal tissue affects your physical or sexual health, you can find options to treat vaginal relaxation at Alabama UROGYN in Fairhope, Alabama.
-Experienced gynecologic surgeon Robert Brown, MD, FACOG, FPMRS, and his team offer noninvasive and surgical solutions to tighten lax vaginal tissue and treat side effects of the condition, like stress incontinence, uterine prolapse, and loss of sexual sensations.
-Find out more about treatment options for vaginal relaxation by calling Alabama UROGYN or by requesting an appointment online today.
+When loose vaginal tissue affects your physical or sexual health, you can find options to treat vaginal relaxation.
+Our team offers noninvasive and surgical solutions to tighten lax vaginal tissue and treat side effects of the condition, like stress incontinence, uterine prolapse, and loss of sexual sensations.

 Vaginal relaxation is a condition that describes a stretching in the walls of your vagina.
 This condition also includes loose and lax vaginal tissue.
 You may experience vaginal relaxation during childbirth when vaginal walls stretch too far or if you’re having hormonal changes due to menopause.